zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 #### A. What information to include

 Structs are a useful tool to help store data that have things in common.
-For our purposes, our Kitty will carry multiple trait which we can store in a single struct instead of using separate storage items.
+For our purposes, our Kitty will carry multiple traits which we can store in a single struct instead of using separate storage items.
 This comes in handy when trying to optimize for storage reads and writes because our runtime will need to perform less read/writes to update multiple values.
 Read more about storage best practices [here][storage-best-practice-kb].